Flag external links with css

 }

-The ^= in the href attribute denotes that the href begins with the following string. \2B08 is the CSS representation of ⬈.
+The ^= in the href attribute denotes that the href begins with the specified string. \2B08 is the CSS representation of ⬈.